 The broad fairway at the underdog’s feet resembles a country meadow or pretentious lawn.
 Enough is hidden of the structure crowning the opposite slope for it to be mistaken for a poet’s cottage or a fat cat’s castle.
 The underdog selects the meadow, the cottage and his 3-wood.

 The raised greens of 4 and 5 have loomed over generations of golfers.
 The smart money is against the underdog.
 As whisperings in the gallery foretell disaster, he and his clubs suffer communication breakdown.
 The soaring walls protecting the holes repulse like flies his ineffectually lofted shots.
-Multiple duffs force him to criss-cross hill and dale (he is compared unfavorably to a mountain goat!) in pursuit of the enemy (the golf ball).
+Multiple duffs force him to crisscross hill and dale like a mountain goat in pursuit of the enemy, the golf ball.
 On top of it all, sweat smudges the ink of the grocery list; the flavor of the golf widow’s favorite muffin is now illegible.
 The underdog is at rock bottom.

 The eyes of the world are elsewhere as the underdog executes a blind carry over a thick stand of trees.

 See, it didn’t sail out of bounds into the windshield of a parked car!
 After such good fortune, I feel awful that my dog used to run here off leash at night.
 Wasn’t thinking in golf terms then.
-Hope his business became fertilizer, not a nuisance in somebody’s cleats.
+Hope his business became fertilizer, not a nuisance on somebody’s shoes.

 The tee is back there somewhere.
 How did I get here?